-BitCoinMiner is a generic name for various cryptocurrency-mining viruses.
-On first glance, the name suggests that these viruses mine only Bitcoin cryptocurrency, however, cyber criminals also attempt to mine other cryptocurrencies, such as Monero, Ethereum, etc. Research shows that most BitCoinMiners are distributed using spam emails and other trojan-type viruses.
+BitCoinMiner is a generic name of cryptocurrency-mining viruses.
+On first glance, the name suggests that these viruses mine only Bitcoin cryptocurrency, however, cyber criminals also attempt to mine other cryptocurrencies, such as Monero, Ethereum, etc.

 How did BitCoinMiner infect my computer?